 Step 4: Upload to BigQuery table from GCS

 Step 4.1: Go to the Google Cloud console and select BigQuery from the dropdown.
-Select the Project ID you want to work with and select Create Dataset
+Select the Project ID you want to work with and choose Create Dataset.

 BigQuery console

-Step 4.2: Provide the configuration per your requirements and create the dataset.
+Step 4.2: Provide the configuration as per your requirements and create the dataset.

 Creating Dataset in BigQuery